ironhack-labs/lab-mongoose-recipes/README.md

 Then, you should add a new recipe document to the database by calling the [`Model.create`](https://mongoosejs.com/docs/api.html#model_Model.create) method and passing it the recipe details as an object.
 After inserting the recipe, you should `console.log` the `title` of the recipe.

-You can use MongoDB Compass to double check that everything is working as intended.
+You can use MongoDB Compass to double-check that everything is working as intended.

 **To run your code, remember you should use:**